se-for-sci/se-for-sci.github.io/content/week10/debugging.md

     PID USER      PR  NI    VIRT    RES    SHR S  %CPU  %MEM     TIME+ COMMAND 3092916 rt3504    20   0   14.5g 298636   2232 R  94.4   0.1   0:09.42 ml
 ```

+We now use the ``valgrind`` utility to debug specifically memory leaks.
+The code is executed and ``valgrind`` targets allocations and deallocations, and quickly identifies that there is a problem.

 ```
 [rt3504@stellar-intel ~]$ valgrind --leak-check=full ./ml
 ==3093274== Memcheck, a memory error detector